The End To Another Solid Season

 It did take me a while to like Gary Kroeger because they barely used him at first but even he but I didn't hate him while I was figuring him out.
 Julia Louis-Dreyfus got me by episode two because they just used her more, and I could tell right away that Brad Hall would grow into the news even while I was hating him during week one.

 And now that you know my feeling on this season of SNL, it's time to share what I saw during this viewing, so with that, it's time to move on and give you...

 The Wicker Breakdown:

-- This was followed by a parody of Late Night with David Letterman where Piscopo as Letterman starts the show off with a conversation with Paul Schaffer, then does a stunt where he interviews the real Marv Albert in the men's room, he has another interview with Gumby, complete with a claymation blooper real of his special where they simply added new Eddie Murphy dialog to an old Gumby show.
+This was followed by a parody of Late Night with David Letterman where Piscopo as Letterman starts the show off with a conversation with Paul Schaffer.
+He then does a stunt where he interviews the real Marv Albert in the men's room.
+He has another interview with Gumby, complete with a claymation blooper real of his special where they merely added new Eddie Murphy dialog to an old Gumby show.

 I wouldn't necessarily say that they finished the season on the highest of notes because this didn't feel like a season ender, but it was above par compared to the rest of the season with these as my favorite moments.
 First, I don't know why, but I really love this continuing ledge sketch because I like how Eddie keeps coming back instead of rotating through different potential jumpers.
 Next, I really liked seeing Don King on the news not only because it's fun to see this character of himself but mainly because I was impressed that he actually went through with the haircut stunt and didn't use a wig.
 Finally, I was a fan of seeing Mr. Robinson again because it seems like a while since he's been on.